-Note: This policy only applies to pelvic congestion syndrome in females and does not apply to any other condition.

-Vascular embolization with percutaneous catheter techniques of the ovarian and/or internal iliac vein is considered not medically necessary as a treatment of pelvic congestion syndrome.
+- This policy and the criteria therein only apply to self-funded employer groups.
+For all other commercial groups, please refer to the Carelon Cardiovascular Guidelines. - This policy only applies to pelvic congestion syndrome in females and does not apply to any other condition. - I. Vascular embolization with percutaneous catheter techniques of the ovarian and/or internal iliac vein is considered not medically necessary as a treatment of pelvic congestion syndrome.